Society Mugs

-Society Mugs is a 1946 Columbia Pictures short film directed by Edward Bernds starring Shemp Howard and Tom Kennedy.
+Society Mugs is a 1946 American short comedy film directed by Edward Bernds and starring Shemp Howard and Tom Kennedy.
+It was written by Elwood Ullman and produced by Hugh McCollum for Columbia Pictures.

 Plot

-High society woman Muriel Allen (Christine McIntyre) wants to attend a swanky dinner party thrown by friend Alice Preston (Rebel Randall) but husband Arthur (Charles Williams) decides instead to go on a fishing trip.
-Rather than showing up stag to the party, Muriel tells housekeeper Petunia (Etta McDaniel) to call the Acme Escort Service to bring a few "college boy" escorts.
+High society woman Muriel Allen wants to attend a swanky dinner party thrown by friend Alice Preston but husband Arthur decides instead to go on a fishing trip.
+Rather than showing up stag to the party, Muriel tells housekeeper Petunia to call the Acme Escort Service to bring a few "college boy" escorts.
 However, Petunia accidentally calls the Acme Exterminator Co., operated by Shemp and Tom.

 At the mansion, the duo are assumed to be cultured old college seniors.
-Guest of honor Lord Wafflebottom (Vernon Dent) follows the pest exterminators' lead in proper American party manners, turning the dinner party into an uncouth display.
+Guest of honor Lord Wafflebottom follows the pest exterminators' lead in proper American party manners, turning the dinner party into an uncouth display.
 When mice are conveniently spotted, the boys go to work, disrupting the party and the entire mansion.